 - AFI shifted people’s time preferences so they were more willing to pay a cost today rather than a higher cost later.
 Specifically, the share of people willing to accept an interest rate of 25 percent or more on a major purchase (e.g., refrigerator) declined 35 percent (5 percentage points).
 Because high-interest-rate products can cause financial difficulties later, shifting behavior to be more future oriented can lead to long-term improvements in financial well-being.

-Although AFI did not result in greater asset ownership among the full sample, these third-year impact findings—that AFI participation results in greater asset ownership among renters and non–business owners, less material hardship, lower use of alternative (nonbank) check-cashing services, and more future-oriented time preferences—provide empirical evidence that savings and wealth-building opportunities can promote economic well-being and personal responsibility.
-This evaluation provides rigorous results that can inform the next stage of incentivized savings programs that benefit low-income earners.
-By encouraging low-income families to build assets, AFI eased economic hardship and increased asset ownership while providing a foundation for long-term upward mobility.
+Although AFI did not result in greater asset ownership among the full sample, these third-year findings—that AFI participation results in greater asset ownership among renters and non–business owners, less material hardship, lower use of alternative (nonbank) check-cashing services, and more future-oriented time preferences— combined with the first-year findings that AFI increased savings, suggest that savings and wealth-building opportunities can promote economic well-being and personal responsibility.
+This evaluation provides results that can inform the next stage of incentivized savings programs that benefit low-income earners.
+Findings from this evaluation suggest that by encouraging low-income families to build assets, AFI eased economic hardship and increased asset ownership while providing a foundation for long-term upward mobility.